 The first thing you need to do is gather some information that will be asked of you:

 - Your personal information.

 - Details about your vehicle including the make, model, year, VIN number, and how you plan to use it.

 - Your driving history including driver’s license number, when you got your driver’s license (including learner’s permits or graduated licensing levels), any at-fault accidents, and any tickets.

 It’s important to provide accurate information at the time you purchase your car insurance policy, because your policy could be canceled, or your claim may be denied, if your information is inaccurate, or even if you left something out by accident.

 When you’re ready to buy your new car insurance policy, you can do so in-person or over the phone – and you can also start by getting a quote online.
-We shop the most competitive insurance companies to bring you the best car insurance rates in Canada.
-Enter your postal code, click “Get Quote” and we’ll give you the best car insurance quotes available in your area.

 Once you’ve picked the best car insurance policies for you, the insurance company is responsible for providing you with a certificate of automobile insurance to keep in your vehicle.
 The certificate lists details about the vehicle that’s insured, the coverage you have on it and the period of time which you are covered.
 If you ever lose this certificate, you can get a new copy at no cost to you.

 Ratehub.ca is not affiliated or otherwise associated with Hub International Canada.